pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsCurl/README.md

 BigInsights for Apache Hadoop clusters are secured using [Apache Knox](https://knox.apache.org/).
 Apache Knox is a REST API Gateway for interacting with Apache Hadoop clusters.
 As such, the HDFS service is not available to external clients of the BigInsights cluster, instead external clients interact with HDFS through the [WebHDFS REST API](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/WebHDFS.html).

-The Apache Knox project provides a [Java client library](https://cwiki.apache.org/confluence/display/KNOX/Client+Usage) and this can be used for interacting with the REST API.
-Using a library is usally more productive because the library provides a higher level of abstraction than when working directly with the REST API.
+This example uses [cURL](https://curl.haxx.se/) to interact with the REST API.
+This is useful for developers to understand the REST API so they can emulate the REST calls using their programming language features.

 See also:

-- [WebHdfsCurl Example](../WebHdfsCurl/README.md) - similar to this example, but directly interacts with the REST API rather than using a library.
-This will be useful for developers using non-JVM based languages, or JVM language developers who don't want to use a library to interact with the REST API.
+- [WebHdfsGroovy Example](../WebHdfsGroovy/README.md) - similar to this example, but uses a Java based library for working with the REST API
 - [BigInsights Apache Knox documentation](https://www.ibm.com/support/knowledgecenter/en/SSPT3X_4.2.0/com.ibm.swg.im.infosphere.biginsights.admin.doc/doc/knox_overview.html)